Is it too much to ask?

 We’ve made mistakes.
 We’ve taken tours that we probably shouldn’t have.
 There are times when we could have spent our money more wisely, and occasions in which I wish one of us would have used our voice in objection to things we’ve seen.

-And so when the World Travel and Tourism Council (WTTC) approached us to be a part of their campaign encouraging everyone to pledge to do better, we eagerly agreed.
+And so when the World Travel and Tourism Council (WTTC) approached us to be a part of their campaign urging everyone to pledge to do better and to encourage sustainable tourism, we eagerly agreed.
 Not only because we know that we have room for improvement, but also because we are confident in this community of travellers that we have built.
 We know that if we can mobilize our readers into taking these pledges with us and encourage others to do the same, then we can have a real impact.

 Because ultimately, none of these promises are too much to ask.
 In fact, they are too important to be ignored.